pypa/setuptools/docs/references/keywords.rst

        .. attention::
           While it is *possible* to specify arbitrary mappings, developers are **STRONGLY ADVISED AGAINST** that.
-They should try as much as possible to keep the directory names and structure identical to as they would appear in the final wheel, only deviating when absolutely necessary.
+They should try as much as possible to keep the directory names and hierarchy identical to as they would appear in the final wheel, only deviating when absolutely necessary.

-    2. To indicate that the code corresponding to a package implementation is entirely contained inside a specific directory.
+    2. To indicate that the relevant code is entirely contained inside a specific directory (instead of directly placed under the project's root).
        In this case, a special key is required (the empty string, ``""``), for example: ``package_dir={"": "<name of the container directory>"}``.
        All the directories inside the container directory will be copied